 My Workaway host has a sweet tooth and I’m grateful because French pastries quickly became my addiction.
 Cheese already was, I totally adored that French people have cheese for dessert!
 If it wasn’t for my horrible pronunciation, I could so fit in with this culture.

 including the sale of marijuana.

-Christiana is only a 15 minute walk from Nyvhan and a MUST when visiting Copenhagen.
+Two years later, I’m back in Copenhagen with more time to explore.
+My first stop is the neighborhood with the most street art!
+Christiana is only a 15-minute walk from Nyvhan and a MUST when visiting Copenhagen.
 “Christiana is an autonomous society where each individual can freely develop under the responsibility of the community.”
 There’s a palpable sense of community when you walk in.
-I enjoyed strolling around this neighborhood and taking the wide variety of impressive art, including murals and sculptures.
+I enjoyed strolling around this neighborhood and taking in the diverse and large amount of impressive art, including murals and sculptures.

-Where to eat
+Where to Eat in Copenhagen

 Mikkeller is a microbrewery founded in Copenhagen that has become internationally popular.
 I first tried it in San Diego, California, but have also visited their branches in Los Angeles and Madrid.
 You’ll find that they have MANY different types of beers.
-Do not feel overwhelmed, you can ask the bartender for a taster or get a small glass to start with and to allow yourself to try different kinds.
-Beware of the alcohol percentage, it will be written on the board.
+Do not feel overwhelmed, you can ask the bartender for a taster or get a small glass to start with to allow yourself to try different kinds.
+Beware of the high alcohol percentage, it will be written on the board.

 For the freshest, most legit Mexican restaurant in Copenhagen, you have to visit La Neta.
 The rumor is that the founder of Mikkeller visits Mexico so often (makes sense since he was breweries in California) that he hired a chef from Oaxaca to open La Neta in Copenhagen.
-The tacos and quesadillas are sooo good, just like they would be at home.
+The tacos and quesadillas are sooo good, just like they would be at home (remember I’m Mexican).
 The best part is the salsa bar!
 It has many different types of salsas ranging from what I called the “no pica” (mild) one to “no mames” (spiciest).
 La Neta also offers delicious vegan options.

 The decorations also brought me home, along with the cumbia playing in the background.
 Of course, they only difference from taquerías back in Mexico is the price per taco.
 Converting from DKK they’re around 3 EUR each.
 Still, that’s a price I’m willing to pay for good Mexican food while living abroad.

-Landmarks The Little Mermaid statue is not in the center, but not far from Central Station.
-It’s about a 20 minute metro ride.
+The Little Mermaid statue is not in the center, but not far from Central Station.
+It’s about a 20-minute metro ride.
 You can take any line (metro or train) 2-3 stops (2 for train, 3 for metro) to Østerport then walk towards the port.
 There’s not much to see in this area, but the statue is in a park facing the ocean, so a picnic is a good idea if the weather allows for it.
-Be mindful that the statue is small but the crowds might not be, especially if there are tour buses parked near by.
+Be mindful that the statue is small but the crowds might not be, especially if there are tour buses parked nearby.
 You’ll have to be patient if you want a picture with the statue, or of the statue with no one around.

 The Royal Library is locally known as “The Black Diamond” since its Copenhagen’s new pride and joy.
 It’s a very modern and beautiful glass building by the river.
 I definitely recommend this place to watch the sunset.
 Check out their website for visiting hours.